chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [EdgeLoRA: An Efficient Multi-Tenant LLM Serving System on Edge Devices](https://dl.acm.org/doi/abs/10.1145/3711875.3729141): Deploying fine-tuned LLMs on multi-tenant edge devices, accepted by MobiSys'25
 - [ ] [Cannikin: No Lagger of SLO in Concurrent Multiple LoRA LLM Serving](https://ieeexplore.ieee.org/abstract/document/11082562): optimizes the minimum of the SLO attainments of all LoRA services in the serving system, denoted as lagger-SLO attainment, under guidence of Xin JIN, accepted by TPDS'25
 - [ ] [Rock: Serving Multimodal Models in Cloud with Heterogeneous-Aware Resource Orchestration for Thousands of LoRA Adapters](https://ieeexplore.ieee.org/abstract/document/11186463): serving thousands of LoRA adapters for multimodal models, accepted by CLUSTER'25
+- [ ] [Loquetier: A Virtualized Multi-LoRA Framework for Unified LLM Fine-tuning and Serving](https://arxiv.org/abs/2511.00101): unified LLM Fine-tuning and Serving, accepted by NIPS'25

 -------------------------------------
 For LoRA but not serving